How HSV Actually Works

 - Mild pressure or skin sensitivity in the area

-- Fatigue, lower back ache, or generally feeling unwell (more common with genital HSV)
+- Fatigue, lower back ache, or generally feeling unwell (more common with genital HSV-2)

 The prodrome typically lasts a few hours to a couple of days and becomes more recognizable over time.
-For most people it’s a reliable heads-up to start antiviral medication early.
+For most people it’s a reliable heads-up to start antiviral medicine now to reduce the duration and severity of the outbreak.

 Active phase and timeline

-The active phase of a recurrent episode typically runs 3–5 days; full healing usually completes within 7–10.
-Antiviral medication shortens this window.
+The active phase of a recurrent outbreak typically runs 3–5 days; full healing usually completes within 7–10.
+Taking antiviral medicine shortens this window and makes the outbreak less severe.

-The first episode is often the most significant — more pronounced, potentially lasting up to two weeks, sometimes with flu-like symptoms as the immune system mounts its initial response.
-Recurrent episodes tend to be shorter, milder, and more predictable.
-Many people experience fewer over time; some stop having noticeable episodes altogether.
+The first outbreak is often the worst.
+It’s often more painful, lasts longer and has more symptoms than the following outbreaks.
+The initial outbreak can last up to two weeks and sometimes people experience flu-like symptoms, including fever, body aches and headache, as the immune system mounts its initial response.
+Recurrent outbreaks tend to be shorter, milder, and more predictable.
+Many people experience fewer outbreaks over time; some people stop having noticeable outbreaks altogether, often in 1-2 years after initial infection.

 What Outbreaks Look Like

-Small blisters form — usually clustered together, fluid-filled, and ranging from barely noticeable to mildly tender.
-The skin around them may look red or slightly inflamed.
-Over the next few days, the blisters break open and become shallow, open sores.
-These then crust over and heal gradually from the outer edges inward.
+Visible outbreaks tend to follow a typical pattern: redness and tenderness on the skin followed by small blisters.
+The blisters are usually clustered together, fluid-filled, and ranging from barely noticeable to many clusters.
+Over the next few days, the blisters break open and become open, tender sores.
+The sores crust over and heal gradually from the outer edges inward.

-For oral herpes, this most often appears on or around the lips, the corners of the mouth, or the lower face.
-For genital herpes, sores typically appear on the genitals, inner thighs, or buttocks — the areas supplied by the sacral nerve.
+For oral herpes, blisters and sores often appear on or around the edge of the lips, the corners of the mouth, or the lower face.
+For genital herpes, sores typically appear on the genitals (penis or vaginal labia), inner thighs, or buttocks.

 Severity varies.
-Some episodes are pronounced enough to be uncomfortable; others are subtle enough to be mistaken for an ingrown hair or minor irritation.
-First episodes tend to be more significant; recurrences are usually mild.
+Some outbreaks are severe enough to be very painful; others are subtle enough to be mistaken for an ingrown hair or minor irritation.

 Asymptomatic Shedding

-This is one of the most important things to understand — and one of the most confusing.
-Shedding is when the virus briefly reactivates and reaches the skin surface without causing visible symptoms.
-No sores, no prodrome, nothing you’d notice — and yet the virus can be passed during those moments.
-Experts theorize, this is how most herpes transmissions actually happen.
+Asymptomatic shedding is one of the most important things to understand, and one of the most confusing.
+Asymptomatic shedding is when the virus starts replicating and moves to the surface of the skin without causing visible symptoms.
+No sores, no prodrome, nothing you’d notice; yet, the virus can be passed to others during those moments.
+Experts believe this is how herpes frequently spreads and why it is such a common virus in the population.
+Many people spread it without knowing.

-- Shedding tends to be more frequent in the first year after initial exposure, and decreases over time
+- Shedding tends to be more frequent in the first year after initial contraction, and decreases over time

 - HSV-2 sheds more frequently than HSV-1, particularly in the genital region

-- Daily antiviral medication significantly reduces shedding — even on symptom-free days — which is one of the main reasons people choose it
+- Daily antiviral medicine significantly reduces shedding — even on symptom free days

 Not sure if you’ve been exposed?
 Understanding your testing options is a good place to start.